Black Hole (The Ren & Stimpy Show): Plot

 The episode is yet another episode of The Adventures of Commander Höek and Cadet Stimpy.
 The actual Ren and Stimpy do not appear.

-Commander Höek and Space Cadet Stimpy are once again piloting a spaceship though the depths of space when their ship is unwillingly sucked into a black hole.
-The duo could do nothing but scream as they become trapped.
-On the other side of the black hole, Ren and Stimpy find themselves in trapped a strange, surreal world.
+Commander Höek and Space Cadet Stimpy are once again piloting a spaceship through the depths of space when their ship is unwillingly sucked into a black hole.
+The duo could do nothing but scream as they became trapped.
+On the other side of the black hole, Ren and Stimpy find themselves trapped in a strange, surreal world.
 Ren is relieved that they are alive, only for Stimpy to split into two.
 Ren demands Stimpy to restore himself by eating his clone.

-The duo continue walking until they decide to rest; they detach involuntarily from their torso, which also affects Stimpy's nose and Ren's eyes.
-They continue to walk again, where they morph into increasingly offputting forms.
+The duo continue walking until they decide to rest; they detach involuntarily from their torsos, which also affects Stimpy's nose and Ren's eyes.
+They continue to walk again, where they morph into increasingly off-putting forms.

 The duo arrive at a mountain of socks, realizing that it is indeed all the left socks that had been lost in the universe; a primary objective of Ren is to retrieve them in exchange for a million dollars and badges of honor.
 Despite this, they try to arrive at a bus driving to Jersey City on time, only to be refused for lacking change; they commit suicide by imploding.
 Stimpy suddenly finds change in his pockets, angering Ren as they both implode to their deaths.

 A log commercial airs midway through the episode, this time aimed at young girls.